Respiratory Protection for Surface Miners

 There are two main types of respirator: air-purifying respirators and supplied-air respirators.
 Air-purifying respirators filter contaminants out of the air.
 While handy for protecting against some airborne contaminants, air-purifying respirators should not be used in atmospheres that are oxygen-deficient or highly toxic.

-Supplied-air respirators (SARs), on the other hand, provide clean air from an uncontaminated source.
+Supplied-air respirators (SARs), on the other hand, provide clean and fresh air from an uncontaminated source.

 Half-Face: Half-face respirators cover only the nose and mouth.
 This type of respirator is outfitted with cartridges that filter out contaminants when you inhale.
 The cartridges are designed to capture specific particulate contaminants, gas contaminants, or a combination of both.

 Full-Face: Full-face respirators cover the nose, mouth, eyes, and face.
-Full-face masks are especially useful under conditions where air contaminants are present that can cause eye irritation.
-Similar to the half-face mask, this type of respirator has cartridges that filter out contaminants to prevent you from inhaling specific particulate contaminants, gas contaminants, or a combination of both.
+Full-face mining masks are especially useful under conditions where air contaminants are present that can cause eye irritation.
+Similar to the half-face mask, this type of respiratory protection has cartridges that filter out contaminants to prevent you from inhaling specific particulate contaminants, gas contaminants, or a combination of both.

-Positive-Pressure: A positive-pressure, air-purifying respirator (PAPR) uses a portable, battery-powered fan to draw ambient air into a filtering cartridge and then push the filtered air into the respirator’s face piece.
+Positive-Pressure: A positive-pressure, air-purifying respirator (PAPR) uses a portable, battery-powered fan to draw fresh air into a filtering cartridge and then push the filtered air into the respirator’s face piece.

 Supplied-Air Respirators (SARs):